chrisvo3/java-guide/vocabulary-terms/core-java-1.md

 > It is a basic unit of Object Oriented Programming and represents the real life entities.

 When an `object` is instantiated with the `new` keyword, the class file and all of its `superclasses` are loaded into the JVM by the system class loader.
+Every `object` in a computer program is self-contained.
+Three things that describe objects are identity, attributes, and behaviors.

 __Example__
 ```